 An extreme case of firing shrinkage mismatch between engobe and body

 Example of fritted white engobe over-fired to cone 2.
 During firing it has shrunk and the bond with the body has been completely compromised.
 The body has a firing shrinkage of about 6% but the slip is closer to 10%.
-Because glazes melt they do not have a firing shrinkage but slips do and it must be compatible with the body.
+Because glazes melt they do not have a firing shrinkage.
+But engobes do and it must be compatible with the body.

 Too much frit in an engobe and it will lose opacity and whiteness